tbagro/ESP8266WebServer-Bootstrap/README.md

 # ESP8266 WebServer + Bootstrap + Bootswatch
 How to create a beautifull interface for your ESP8266 project and change theme dynamically

-* Change theme using Bootswatch CDN
-* Display DHT22 and BMP180 measures
+* Display DHT22 or DHT11
 * Use GPIO from Web Interface (use Leds to simulate for example)

-Libraries used: WiFiClient, ESP8266WebServer, DHT and Adafruit_BMP085 Bootswatch CND : https://www.bootstrapcdn.com/
+Libraries used: WiFiClient, ESP8266WebServer, DHT Bootswatch CND : https://www.bootstrapcdn.com/

 ## Equipment used